 How Cruise Lines Can Improve Handling of Special Diets

-Over the years, I’ve taken time to reflect on what I think Royal Caribbean and the entire cruise industry can do better to accommodate guests with celiac disease or special dietary needs.
-Here are my suggestions for the perfect celiac cruise:
+Over the years, I’ve reflected on what Royal Caribbean and the entire cruise industry can do better to accommodate guests with celiac disease or special dietary needs.

 (1) Offer Gluten-Free Menu Items Always